NBISweden/workshop-genome_annotation/labs/augustus_training.md

 ```
 randomSplit.pl gff2genbank/codingGeneFeatures.nr.gbk 100
 ```
-- What happened? how can you solve it? what might be the consequences of it?
+:question:What happened? how can you solve it? what might be the consequences of it?

 <details>
 <summary>:key: Click to see the solution .</summary>